Royal New Zealand Air Force: Postwar RNZAF

 In the post war period the RNZAF dealt progressively with demobilisation and disposal of its large obsolete fleet, rearmament to support the Cold War, some loss of training opportunities with the American suspension of ANZUS Treaty obligations in protest at New Zealand becoming a nuclear free zone, social changes which saw women become combat pilots, and the loss of combat capability.

-Following the Second World War, No. 14 Squadron RNZAF was sent to Japan as part of the occupation J Force.
-The rest of the air force rapidly divested itself of aircraft and manpower and settled mainly into training and transport mode before the advent of the rejuvenated No. 14 Squadron RNZAF and No. 75 Squadron RNZAF.
+Following the Second World War, No. 14 Squadron was sent to Japan as part of the occupation J Force.
+The rest of the air force rapidly divested itself of aircraft and manpower and settled mainly into training and transport mode before the advent of the rejuvenated No. 14 and No. 75 Squadrons.

-From 1949 Compulsory Military Training reinvigorated the reserve component of the Air Force.
+From 1949, Compulsory Military Training reinvigorated the reserve component of the Air Force.
 The four Territorial squadrons, No. 1 Squadron RNZAF (Auckland), Wellington, Canterbury and No. 4 Squadron, Territorial Air Force, at Taieri Aerodrome, were equipped with the 30 Mustangs re-activated from storage, along with a few Tiger Moths and Harvards for each squadron.
 No. 4 Squadron TAF was active from at least 1951–55.
 From 1952 to 1957 No. 6 Flying Boat Squadron operated as a Territorial unit at Hobsonville, flying Catalinas and later Sunderlands.

 A Gloster Meteor arrived in 1945, introducing the jet age.
 The force was equipped from 1946 with the de Havilland Mosquito before the arrival of de Havilland Vampires.
 Initially used in peacekeeping in Cyprus and Singapore the Vampires were supplemented by loaned de Havilland Venoms and, later, English Electric Canberras, both of which saw action in the Malayan Emergency and subsequent confrontation with Indonesia.
 Internal communications and transport and other services were maintained by No. 42 Squadron RNZAF.
 It supported the Army and Navy using Grumman TBM-1 Avengers, the Territorial Air Force's North American P-51D Mustangs and North American Harvards, the VIPs with De Havilland Devons, also used for support, communications and multi-engine conversion training, and Douglas C-47, Douglas DC-6, and Handley Page Hastings for VIP and communications support.
 Nos.
 5 and 6 Squadrons traded their lend-lease Catalinas for Short Sunderland MR5s operating in maritime patrol and search and rescue roles from Hobsonville and Laucala Bay, Fiji.
 6 Squadron was disbanded while 5 Squadron received P-3B Orions in 1965.

 A research flight helped develop Aerial Topdressing.

 In 1957, the Territorial Air Force (TAF) was formally disbanded following a review of New Zealand's local defences.